charlenemayy/telegram-translate-bot/README.md

 # telegram-translate-bot
-Bot to eventually translate messages in telegram
+Bot to eventually translate messages in telegram to speak very broken languages to friends